Help! I'm a Fish: Plot

-The children decide their best hope is to duplicate the antidote's formula themselves, gathering ingredients from around the ocean.
-Just as they complete the potion, Joe and his army appear.
+The children decide their only hope to become human again is to duplicate the antidote's formula, gathering ingredients from around the ocean.
+Just as they complete the potion, Joe and his army appear and corner them.
 In a stand-off, Joe drinks the last of the original antidote, transforming his fins into hands.
-The children try to flee, but Fly is wounded by the Crab, who drinks the new antidote, declaring himself the King Crab.
+The children try to escape, but Fly is wounded by the crab, who drinks the new antidote and declares himself King Crab.
 At the same time, MacKrill and Bill pass over in a makeshift boat powered by a water pump.
-The pump causes an underwater typhoon, sucking up all the army.
-The Shark eats the King Crab, but is incapacitated when he is sucked head-first into the pump.
+The pump causes an underwater typhoon, sucking up the army.
+The Shark eats the King Crab but is incapacitated when he is sucked head-first into the pump.

-Chuck remembers that MacKrill has another antidote in his laboratory.
+Chuck remembers that MacKrill has another vial of the antidote in his laboratory.
 Formulating a plan, Chuck plans to carry Fly and Stella through dangerous seawater intake pipes back to the lab.
-Stella has to leave Sasha behind.
+However, Stella has to leave Sasha behind as the journey could kill her.
 The children flood MacKrill's laboratory to reach the potion, but Joe follows, stealing it.
-Fly pursues Joe into the pipe, tricking him into repeatedly drinking from the potion by challenging his intellect.
-Joe evolves into a deformed humanoid and drowns.
+Fly pursues Joe into the pipes, tricking him into repeatedly drinking from the potion by challenging his intellect, causing Joe to eventually mutate into a deformed humanoid and drown.

 Fly drags the antidote back into the lab, Chuck uncorking it just as Lisa and Anna open the door to the flooded lab.
 Chuck and Stella become human once more, reuniting with their parents and MacKrill.
-After a few tense moments in which a stuffed fish is mistaken for the limp body of a Fly, the human Fly emerges from one of the lab's pipes with a broken leg.

-Some time afterward, the family and MacKrill play on the beach.
-Sasha appears, so Chuck and MacKrill transform her into an actual horse, who Stella rides around with joy.
+After a few tense moments in which a stuffed fish is mistaken for Fly's body, the human Fly emerges from one of the lab's pipes with a broken leg.
+Some time afterwards, the family and MacKrill spend some time together on the beach.
+Sasha appears, so Chuck and MacKrill transform her into an actual horse, who Stella rides around joyfully.